wellcomecollection/buildkite-template/docs/developers.md

 ## Deploying

+How is this service deployed?

-We deploy ECS catalogue services using the [weco-deploy](https://github.com/wellcomecollection/weco-deploy) tool.
+e.g. We deploy ECS services using the [weco-deploy](https://github.com/wellcomecollection/weco-deploy) tool.

 ### Continuous integration